Effortlessly Manage Notes and Lists with Sublime Text

-There are a lot of free plugins created by the (awesome!) community to extend the capabilities of Sublime Text, to being more than just a code editor.
-In this post, I would like to show you a tip that I found really useful.
+There are a lot of free plugins created by the (awesome!) community to extend the capabilities of Sublime Text beyond just a code editor.
+In this post, I would like to share a tip that I found really useful.

-When building website, most of the times, things may not work as expected.
-These bugs and errors will pop up and I will make a note to address these errors later on.
-This will help minimize back and forth between what I am working on and what I need to pay extra attention to.
+When building a website, things may not always work as expected.
+Bugs and errors will pop up, and I make a note to address these issues later.
+This helps minimize interruptions and keeps me focused on the task at hand.

-But like any other coder, I don’t want to open another app just to jot down these errors.
-Fotunately, there is a plugin that allows us to do so within Sublime Text, called Plain Task.
+Like any coder, I don’t want to open another app just to jot down these errors.
+Fortunately, there’s a plugin that allows us to do this within Sublime Text, called Plain Task.

 Plain Task

-After installing the plugin, you can create a new file, and save it as .todo format (or .todolist, .tasks, or .taskpaper).
-This will highlight the new file in yellow, and we can begin taking notes and tasks on the file.
+After installing the plugin, you can create a new file and save it in the .todo format (or .todolist, .tasks, or .taskpaper).
+This will highlight the new file in yellow, allowing you to start taking notes and managing tasks directly in the file.

-You can add a new todo list by hitting the Command + Enter in Mac or Ctrl + Enter in Windows.
-These key combinations will add a checkbox, which are common with todo lists.
-Hit the keys again to create a new "thing to do".
+To add a new todo list item, press Command + Enter on a Mac or Ctrl + Enter on Windows.
+These key combinations will add a checkbox, common in todo lists.
+Press the keys again to create a new task.

-To check the list off (it’s done!), you can hit Command + D — or in Windows, Ctrl + D. You can also hit Alt + C to mark it as Cancelled.
+To mark an item as done, press Command + D on a Mac or Ctrl + D on Windows.
+You can also press Alt + C to mark it as Cancelled.

-Adding a note is like writing plain text, simply write what you want to jot down.
+Adding a note is as simple as writing plain text.
+Just jot down what you need to remember.

 Adding Todo Icons

-Currently our .todo file is displayed in a plain-white, unknown-type blank paper icon, as shown below.
+Currently, our .todo file is displayed with a plain, unknown-type blank paper icon.

-But we can change this to the one that comes with PlainTask, to give it a more unique identity.
-First, we need to copy the icon that is stored in the icons folder of the PlainTasks package into the Sublime Text application using this command line.
+We can change this to the icon provided by PlainTask for a more unique identity.
+First, copy the icon stored in the icons folder of the PlainTasks package into the Sublime Text application using the following command:

 cp ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/PlainTasks/icons/TODO.icns /Applications/Sublime\ Text\ 2.app/Contents/Resources/

-Then run the following command to open the Info.plist in Sublime Text.
+Next, run the following command to open the Info.plist file in Sublime Text:

 open -a Sublime\ Text\ 2 /Applications/Sublime\ Text\ 2.app/Contents/Info.plist

-And the following lines within the array to register the icon.
+Add the following lines within the array to register the icon:

 <dict>